New York State Route 370: Syracuse area

 At the eastern edge of the village center, NY 31 and NY 370 split, with NY 31 retaining the Genesee Street name and heading northeast towards Oneida Lake.
 NY 370, meanwhile, travels southeast on Salina Street, loosely paralleling the Erie Canal as it heads toward Syracuse.
 The route intersects NY 631 before leaving Baldwinsville and heading into another rural section of Lysander.
 This open stretch ends at the canalside hamlet of Cold Springs, which serves as the beginning of the Syracuse suburbs.
 After passing through the community, NY 370 crosses over the conjoined Erie Canal and Seneca River and enters the town of Salina.
 Not far from the canal is a junction with John Glenn Boulevard, a four-lane arterial connecting NY 370 to Interstate 690 (I-690).

 Past John Glenn Boulevard, NY 370 passes over the New York State Thruway (Interstate 90 or I-90) near exit 38 and begins to approach the northern shore of Onondaga Lake as it enters the village of Liverpool on 2nd Street.
 In the village's commercial center, NY 370 intersects Oswego Street, which connects to I-90, once part of NY 57 and now NY 931G, an unsigned reference route.
 Here, NY 370 turns onto Oswego Street for one block before veering southeastward onto Onondaga Lake Parkway, an undivided four-lane expressway running along the northeastern shoreline of Onondaga Lake where commercial vehicles and vehicles over are banned.
 This section of the route also parallels the CSX Transportation-owned St. Lawrence Subdivision, which crosses the highway by way of a low, 10 ft 9 in overpass 1 mi southeast of Liverpool.

-The parkway ends 2 mi from Liverpool at the eastern tip of the lake, where the route connects to I-81 at exit 24.
+The parkway ends 2 mi from Liverpool at the eastern tip of the lake, where the route connects to I-81 Bus at exit 5.
 NY 370 continues through the interchange, following the two-lane Park Street into the city of Syracuse.
 In its first few blocks in the city, the highway passes under the Mohawk Subdivision—CSX's main line across Central New York—and serves both NBT Bank Stadium and the Central New York Regional Market.
 East of the market, the route continues for one more block through an industrial area of Syracuse to Wolf Street, where NY 370 ends at US 11 and NY 298 Truck 1.5 mi northwest of downtown Syracuse.